canvas-medical/documentation/collections/_documentation/patient-profile.md

 ### Active Status
 The patient's status (Active vs Inactive) can be managed using the checkbox at the top.
 After submitting an updated form with an unchecked box, you will see an `Inactive` badge added to the patient's banner.
 ### Deceased Workflow
 Clicking the deceased checkbox in the top right will initiate an automated workflow that cancels future appointments, removes follow up appointment requests, and marks contact information as unverifed in order to block outgoing messages.
-After checking the box, a modal will ask you to enter date of death, cause of death, and comments, all of which are option.
+After checking the box, a modal will ask you to enter date of death, cause of death, and comments, all of which are optional.
 After clicking `Mark as Deceased`, those additional fields will be viewable and editable within the demographics section.

 {:refdef: style="text-align: center;"}
 ![Deceased](/assets/images/deceased.gif){:width="100%"}